 Blackpool 1 Leeds United 0

-Angel Martinez’s first goal for Blackpool handed Ian Holloway’s side a significant victory in their pursuit of a Championship play-off place as Leeds’ disappointing season continued to fizzle out.
+Angel Martinez’s first goal for Blackpool handed Ian Holloway’s side a significant victory in their pursuit of a Championship play-off place as Leeds’ disappointing season continued to

 The former Espanyol midfielder pounced on a loose ball ten minutes from time to sink a spirited Leeds side that finished a man down after Darren O’Dea earned a second yellow card.

 Wing duo Matt Phillips and Tom Ince had Blackpool on the front foot during the first half, but Leeds were a threat from set plays and on the counter attack.

 Robert Snodgrass and Luciano Becchio went close as Neil Warnock’s side grew into the game after the interval, but Martinez sent the majority of a sell-out crowd home happy.

 Middlesbrough’s 0-0 draw with relegated Doncaster means Blackpool are four points ahead of the seventh-place side going into the final two games of the season.